 You can delete your activity in the Google Home app or at myactivity.google.com.

-Google Assistant and my privacyIs Google Home recording all of my conversations?
+Google Assistant and my privacyIs my Google Nest device recording all of my conversations?

-No. You can learn more about how the Google Assistant protects your privacy and gives you transparency, choice and control.
+No. You can find out more about how Google Assistant protects your privacy and gives you transparency, choice and control.

 Do my Assistant interactions influence the ads that I see on Google?

-Can the Assistant activate when I didn’t intend it to?
+Can Assistant activate when I didn’t intend it to?

 Who can hear my location/search/conversation history?